aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 which contains the AWS Batch JobId you can use to track progress of the workflow.
 To do this, you can use the Jobs view in the AWS Batch Console.

-You can also simplify the command by wrapping it in a bash script that gather's key information automatically.
+You can also simplify the command by wrapping it in a bash script that gathers key information automatically.

 ```bash
 #!/bin/bash